Last updated 06-May-2022

 Owners often comment about the indicated battery range not being what it was, that charging stops short of 100% even when set to 100% or that they have heard about rebalancing the batteries.
-This is all controlled by the battery management system (BMS) and is typically caused by the BMS being unable to recalibrate itself successfully.
-The other thing is a forced battery balance as the individual cells can drift and leaving will not correct.
-It's rare that it's actually a fault of the battery.
-We set out to explain what is happening and what you can do.
+This is all controlled by the battery management system (BMS) and is typically caused by one of two issues:

 The Tesla Battery Management System (BMS) is responsible for looking after the battery.
 As well as managing charging it also works out the available amount of energy stored in the battery and in turn the number of miles that energy can drive the car for.
 It does this by using an algorithm that adapts over time, constantly updating itself based on data points it collects from stable battery readings.
-In order for it to maintain an accurate calibration it needs accurate measurements taken at different states of charge and when the car is in a known state.
+In order for it to maintain an accurate calibration it needs accurate measurements taken at a variety of states of charge.
 While this sounds easy, it is harder than you may imagine if the car is always being either driven or being charged.

 The goal is to build up a number of occasions where the car totally asleep for 4-6 hours and across a variety of charge levels.

 Over time the car should recalibrate itself using these reading and should correct any under reading of the available range plus you are giving the battery time to sort itself out and the various battery groups to stabilise between themselves.

 While the battery cells will sort themselves out up to a point if the car is simply left, there can still be some residual imbalance in the cells.
 To address this, the battery benefits from a 100% charge.

 Before contacting Tesla we suggest you follow a few simple steps to see if this is either a calibration or balancing issue:

 We have seen up to 6% of the lost range being recovered this way.
 If you are still worried after doing both these things, then contact Tesla.